JacobLMiller/580-graph-classification/README.md

 Execute all scripts from the top project directory 580-graph-classificaition.
 Running from any other directory will lead to incorrect paths during execution.

+Main execution tests are in the Classifiers folder

 **Good Drawings**
 MDS
 FDA